skellis46/slipbox/artistic research refers to a method.md

 ---

->Are works of “artistic research”3 to be tested by a different eye?
-The new field of “artistic research” hinges paradoxically on the question of func- tion.
+>Are works of “artistic research” to be tested by a different eye?
+The new field of “artistic research” hinges paradoxically on the question of function.
 On the one hand, many find the emphasis on research to be a possible defense of art practice and of the critical discourse around it against the widespread instrumentalization of culture.
 When both the terms of the mar- ketplace (production of spectacle, collectibles, the justifications of econom- ics) and the public sphere (justified through supposed contributions to the “greater good”) threaten to overwhelm the cultural realm, the idea of “pure research” holds the appeal of a possible oasis.
 This earnest and good-faith motivation is what largely animates the present discussion.[p.62]

  >The emphasis on subject matter, experimental methods, and a dialogue be- tween one’s own art making and the questions of art in general all are part of modern art.
 “Artistic research” then could be established as a process of formalization and concretization of what already exists, but which is under- defined: the visual arts as a highly intellectual field with its own questions and claims.[p.64]